 It has become an epidemic.
 Every one is worn out, and stressed as they try to juggle everyday life.
 Kids, family, career you name it, it’s riding on your to-do list.
 Combine that with the uncertainty of the economy and the high demands of your job, in an effort to keep it, it’s no wonder so many Americans are flat tired.

 No matter the issue, or top concern of a client, I always start with the bedroom.
 Especially when it comes to fatigue.
 After all isn’t it where you’re suppose to recharge?
 Unfortunately, too many clients I see treat their bedrooms as an extended office.
 Books, paper, iPads, laptops, cell phones, buzzing T.V, it’s no wonder we can’t sleep.
-My top article of 2015 was Feng Shui Bedroom Basics.
-It’s been repined over 20,000 times and I’ve received hundreds of emails from folks just like you craving for rest.
+My top article featured here, Feng Shui Bedroom Basics has been repined over 20,000 times and I’ve received hundreds of emails from folks just like you craving for rest.

 Well I’m here to tell you that there’s an all-natural way to help it.
 According to feng shui principles, what’s going on in your home environment is going on in your life.
 Take stock of what’s going on in your home.
 Try to see it with a fresh pair of eyes and you’ll often be shocked at what it tells you!